benfabio/benfabio/README.md

 ### Hi there 👋

  - 🔭 I'm currently a data analyst/postdoctoral researcher at ETH Zürich & Uni.
 Bern in Switzerland.
-I am a numerical ecologist (community ecologist, macroecologist, you name it!) specialized in marine plankton ecology and trait-based approaches.
+I am a numerical ecologist (or a community ecologist, or a macroecologist, you name it!) specialized in the functional ecology of marine plankton and trait-based approaches.
  - 🔭 I study how Biodiversity changes on Earth, across different systems and at different scales.
 I want to help better understand the role of Biodiversity in delivering ecosystem functions and services.
  - 🌱 I’m also currently learning German.
 It's not easy.
  - 👯 I’m looking to collaborate on projects promoting/achieving Biodiversity conservation on land or in the oceans.